 - lemon juice (one squeeze)

 - 1 pound linguine pasta cooked according to package directions (don’t forget to salt your pasta water!)

 Preparing the Chicken

-- Mix the flour, kosher salt, black pepper, and oregano in a gallon sized ziplock bag.
+- Add the flour, 1 teaspoon of kosher salt, black pepper, and oregano to a gallon-sized Ziploc bag.**

 - Add the chicken breasts to the bag, seal, and shake until each piece of chicken is evenly coated in the flour mixture.

 Cooking the Chicken Marsala